afreakk/url-handler-tmux/README.md

 `@alternate-default-cmd` `@alternate-img-view-cmd` `@alternate-tube-view-cmd` (all of them is `echo -n $selected | xclip -i -sel p -f | xclip -i -sel c` by default)

 primary is bound to `prefix + u` by default, but can be changed by setting `@primary-url-handler-hotkey`
-alternate is bound to `prefix + u` by default, but can be changed by setting `@alternate-url-handler-hotkey`
+alternate is bound to `prefix + U` by default, but can be changed by setting `@alternate-url-handler-hotkey`

 ## Installation